 In the event of a new handler for the same protocol being added and error

 will be thrown.
-Pass force: true
+Pass force: true to override this.

-options: StreamHandlerOptionsAttempts to gracefully close an open connection to the given peer.
+Optionaloptions: StreamHandlerOptionsAttempts to gracefully close an open connection to the given peer.
 If the connection is not closed in the grace period, it will be forcefully closed.

 An AbortSignal can optionally be passed to control when the connection is forcefully closed.

-if the node would attempt to dial the passed multiaddr.
+false if the node would attempt to dial the passed multiaddr.

 This means a relevant transport is configured, and the connection gater would not block the dial attempt.